PostHog/charts-clickhouse/charts/posthog/README.md

 ## Common issues / questions

-### "I cannot connect to my PostHog instance after creation"
+### I cannot connect to my PostHog instance after creation

 If DNS has been updated properly, check whether the SSL certificate was created successfully.